Salesforce DevOps & CI/CD Interview Questions — SFX Support

 - Tools: Integrate tools like PMD Apex, Checkmarx, or SonarQube into your pipeline.

-- Purpose: Automatically scan your Apex code for common bugs, security vulnerabilities, and adherence to coding standards.
+- Purpose: Automatically scan Apex code for common bugs, security vulnerabilities, and coding standards.
 Provides early feedback to developers.

 - Dedicated Environments: Use dedicated sandboxes for development, integration, UAT, and production.

-- Scratch Orgs: Leverage Salesforce DX scratch orgs for isolated, short-lived development environments, especially for feature development.
+- Scratch Orgs: Leverage Salesforce DX scratch orgs for isolated, short-lived development environments.

 - Environment Sync: Regularly refresh sandboxes and ensure metadata consistency between environments.